 How the module will be delivered

-The podcasts present bite-size teaching and learning theory linked to the supplied resources and references.
-You will select podcasts that are relevant to your professional teaching context and interests.
-It is expected that you will study between 10 and 15 podcasts plus associated resources during the module.
+The podcasts present bite size teaching and learning theory linked to the supplied resources and references.
+Students will select podcasts that are relevant to their professional teaching context and interests.
+It is expected that students will study between 10 and 15 podcasts plus associated resources during the module.

 This module takes one semester to complete.

 - Collate and synthesise information from several resources to improve learning

 - Write concisely and clearly for the academic and clinical community